classgraph/classgraph/classgraph-classpath/README.md

 `entry.open(vfs)` opens the classpath element in whichever form the classloader named it in -- a path string, a `File`, a `Path`, a `URL` or a `URI` -- rather than flattening it to `getLocation()` and parsing that back.
-That matters for the forms a location cannot round-trip: a `Path` in a filesystem other than the default one is reached only through its own filesystem, and a `URL` keeps the scheme it was found with. `ClasspathEntry` is a sealed type with one subclass per form, so code that needs the original object can ask for it:
+That matters for the forms a location does not reliably round-trip: a `Path` in a filesystem other than the default one is read through that filesystem, whether or not its `toUri()` form resolves back to it and whatever URL schemes are denied, and a `URL` keeps the scheme it was found with. `ClasspathEntry` is a sealed type with one subclass per form, so code that needs the original object can ask for it: